gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 ## Dependence On Op-Amp Output Impedance

 A Sallen-Key filter is strongly dependent on the op-amp having a low output impedance.
-A op-amp's output impedance increases with increasing frequency, thus the performance of the Sallen-Key begins to suffer around the 50-500kHz range.
+A op-amp's output impedance increases with increasing frequency, thus the performance of the Sallen-Key begins to suffer around the 50-500kHz range. **Thus the gain which begins to increase again after a certain frequency in the stop band**.

 This can be seen in the following bode plot for a 2nd-order low-pass Sallen-Key filter, with a cutoff frequency `\(f_c\)` of 1kHz: